mitchivin/mitchboy/README.md

 npm run build
 ```

 Compiles Tailwind and copies `src/renderer/` to `dist/`.
-The `dist/` folder is the deployable site — serve it from any static host or push it to GitHub Pages.
+The `dist/` folder is the deployable site; serve it from any static host or push it to GitHub Pages.

 ## Controls